 Applying for Kalorama

 The deadline for 2023 has now passed.
 Applications for the Kalorama (full- or part-time) must be submitted in a single .doc or .pdf via a Google form application.

 A Kalorama application consists of the following:

-•A project proposal (max.
-600 words) – proposed project of study, the significance of the project in relation to the field, project methodology, relevant credentials
+- A project proposal (max.
+600 words) – proposed project of study, the significance of the project in relation to the field, project methodology, relevant credentials.
+Use this proposal template.

-•A personal statement (max.
-600 words) – details personal motivation in pursuing this research project
+- A personal statement (max.
+600 words) – detail your personal motivation for pursuing this research experience.
+Use this statement template.